Summited Katahdin: How To Manage Finding Your Way Home

 You could always drive if you have the time and don’t want to spend the money on a flight.
 This is a great option if you plan road-tripping after your thru-hike or want to see more of the country.

-This may not be the best option if you are in a hurry to get home, but it could be a great way to transition out of your thru-hike and see more of America.
+This may not be the best option if you are hurrying home, but it could be a great way to transition out of your thru-hike and see more of America.

-While most people are super concerned with hitchhiking in general, thru-hikers have a much different perspective.
+While most people are generally concerned with hitchhiking, thru-hikers have a much different perspective.
 For most, hitchhiking was how they got to the trailhead or town, so it is a familiar and comfortable way to get around.

 In addition, many feel like they have “earned” the right to hitchhike after completing such an incredible journey.